mgg18/MSc-dissertation-code/README.md

 # MSc-dissertation-code
-This repository contains a code which is apart of my MSc dissertation project at UCL.
+This repository contains a code which is part of my MSc dissertation project at UCL.